-For IBLCE Exam test-takers, I’ve previously written about how to determine what to do first in terms of assessing and sequencing specific actions for questions with first qualifiers.
+For IBLCE Exam test-takers, I’ve previously written about how to determine what to do first in terms of assessing and sequencing specific actions for questions with first qualifiers and the best way to deal with qualifiers.
 But people in my review courses were struggling with how to apply those principles when faced with an exam question pertaining to a conversation with a client.
 So I want to build on my previous advice.
 Today, I’ll cite concrete examples of how to proceed in a conversation when you encounter a FIRST qualifier in the stem of the exam item.

 Determine which type of question to ask in the situation

 Should you ask a closed-ended question, or an open-ended question first?

 A closed-ended question often starts with words such as “Do/did you…?” or “Have/will you…” or “Is/are…” Closed-ended questions might elicit a yes or no answer, or perhaps just a short answer.

 Asking a closed-ended question isn’t necessarily a bad idea!
 Sometimes, we professionals need some simple, no-shades-of-gray answers.
 But we need to resist the temptation to ask the closed-ended questions too soon or too frequently.

 Asking open-ended questions is a major strategy in data-gathering.
 Open-ended questions give the client plenty of leeway.
 For example, “How is breastfeeding going for you?”
 Let’s say there are four options as answers to a question with a first qualifier.
 Three options are closed-ended questions, and only one is an open-ended question.
 Pick the open-ended one!